rilianx/Research/papers/convexity_detection.md

 ![image](https://i.imgur.com/JFLh4Fo.png)
 In this paper, we use T = 16 containers each of dimension 45 × 80 placed in a row, resulting in a container state dimension of 45 × 1280.

+In order to keep the RL agent independent of the size of the input, we encode the container state into a fixed-size representation x.
+This representation could be learnt by an autoencoder, or one can directly use pooling functions.
+In this work, we use **three different pooling functions** to reduce any input size to vectors of size 144 each: (i) average pooling, (ii) max pooling, and (iii) the difference between max pooling and min pooling.
+The vector x¯ (of size 3×144 = 432) is expected to indicate to the RL agent the average height of the underlying receptive fields, as well as its smoothness.

 ### References
 *A reinforcement learning framework for container selection and ship load sequencing in ports*.
 Verma, et al. (2019)